PaulWaltersDev/Python_Requests_Tests_For_Swagger_Petstore/README.md

-# Python_Requests_Tests_For_Swagger_Petstore
+# Python Requests Tests For Petstore
-A Set of Tests Written in Python and Using Requests and PyTest against the pet endpoints of the [Pet Store Swagger API](https://petstore.swagger.io/).
+A Set of Tests Written in Python and Using Requests and PyTest against the pet endpoints and request methods of the [Pet Store API](https://petstore.swagger.io/).

 ## Test Plan and Implementation Details